ottodevs/proof-of-networking/README.md

-# Proof-of-networking: Polygon BUIDL IT : Summer 2022
+# Proof-of-Networking: Polygon BUIDL IT : Summer 2022

 Try out the demo, which [is hosted live here!](https://ceramic.network/)